Learning & Development

 MA/PGDip Community Leadership

 This is a unique course developed by individuals who work within communities as active change makers.
-The course operates as a study group, in which peers come together to share experiences and best practice.
+The course operates as a study group, in which peers come together to share experiences and also best practice.

-Grounded in the educational philosophy of Paulo Freire, action refection praxis is used as a basis for learning, allowing students to take new theoretical concepts and critically challenge them within their own communities.
+Grounded in the educational philosophy of Paulo Freire, action refection praxis is used as a basis for learning, allowing students to take new theoretical concepts and also critically challenge them within their own communities.
 It also explores the management concepts of the community educator Mary Parker Follett, whose ideas are still hugely pertinent today.

-Staff engaged in the delivery of the programme are all internationally recognised practitioners, who share their knowledge on a peer-to-peer basis and support learners in developing new and innovative solutions to current issues.
+Staff engaged in the delivery of the programme are all internationally recognised practitioners, who also share their knowledge on a peer-to-peer basis and support learners in developing new and innovative solutions to current issues.

 Most modules are delivered at the Burnley Campus or through blended web-based learning.

 The programme is designed to develop highly transferable skills in community analysis, management and leadership with an applied context.
-Core themes relate to politics and governance, faith, gender, global society, and community resilience.
+Core themes relate to politics and governance, faith, gender, global society, and also community resilience.
 Students will also be eligible for an optional exit award in Strategic Leadership at Level 7 (may incur an extra charge) from the Institute of Leadership and Management.
 Through the Interfaith Dialogue route there may be a field visit to an international destination – usually Cordoba in Spain – subject to availability and for an additional charge.
 Further international visits and collaborations may be available at the discretion of the course tutor.

-Course material is presented in a series of lectures, discussions, guided group activities, case studies and individual study elements supported by paper based and online course materials.
+Course material is presented in a series of lectures, discussions, guided group activities, case studies and also individual study elements supported by paper based and online course materials.